Jon Stewart breaks down in tears as he shares sad news with Daily Show viewers

 The host shared with viewers the story of how his family met Dipper – but he didn’t get far before the emotions spilled over.

-Stewart explained that his children wanted to raise some money for an animal shelter in New York, called Animal Haven.
-10 to 12 years ago.
-After the family baked cupcakes and set up their table outside, staff members woring at the shelter introduced them to Dipper.
+Stewart explained that his children wanted to raise some money for an animal shelter in New York, called Animal Haven, 10 to 12 years ago.
+After the family baked cupcakes and set up their table outside, staff members working at the shelter introduced them to Dipper.

 Stewart described Dipper as a “one-ish year old brindle pitbull” before choking up.
 He hit the table with his fist and said “F***” before pulling out a box of tissues from under his desk.